prasenreddyML/simple-demo/README.md

-# simple-demo
+# simple Example repository

-This is simple repository for training
+This is simple repository for training purposes.